Zero-shot cross-modal transfer of Reinforcement Learning policies through a Global Workspace: Introduction

 For these reasons, it seems advantageous to take inspiration from human multimodal integration and apply this to embodied RL agents, e.g. for robotics.
 A popular theory in cognitive science about how the brain handles multimodal information is the `Global Workspace Theory' \citep{baars_cognitive_1988,dehaene_neuronal_1998}.
 According to this theory, different specialized modules compete to encode their information into a shared space called the Global Workspace.
 The shared representation is then broadcast back to all modules, leading to a unified interpretation of the environment.
 According to the theory, this last step corresponds to our inner experience.
 Importantly, compared to the unimodal representations in each specialized module, the shared representation enables multimodal \emph{grounding}~\citep{silberer_grounded_2012, kiela_multi-_2015, pham_found_2019}, by linking objects and their properties across modalities.
 A deep learning-compatible adaptation of this theory has been proposed by \cite{vanrullen_deep_2021}.
 The suggested model must meet several criteria (Fig~\ref{fig:GW}): an alignment of the different latent representations and the capacity to translate from one modality to the other and to broadcast signals from the Global Workspace back to each module; ideally, the model can be trained in a semi-supervised setting with unsupervised cycle-consistency objectives.
 An initial implementation was reported in \cite{devillers_semi-supervised_2023}, and shown to provide reliable multimodal representations that could be leveraged advantageously for downstream classification tasks, all with minimal supervision.

 In this work, we explore the use of a similar multimodal representation, inspired by the Global Workspace Theory, in the context of RL tasks.
-In particular, we show that this model is capable of zero-shot cross-modal policy transfer, in two different environments (see section~\ref{sec:env}), each with two modalities (vision: RGB images, attributes: a vector description of the agent and its environment).
-The first environment is called Factory, a virtual factory environment simulated in \cite{webots_httpwwwcyberboticscom_nodate}; the second one is called Simple Shapes and made of simple geometric shapes.
+In particular, we show that this model is capable of zero-shot cross-modal policy transfer, in two different environments (see section~\ref{sec:env}), each with two modalities (vision: RGB images; attributes: a vector description of the agent and its environment).
+The first environment is called \textit{Factory}, a virtual factory environment simulated in \cite{webots_httpwwwcyberboticscom_nodate}; the second one is called \textit{Simple Shapes} and made of simple geometric shapes.
+We chose attributes and RGB images as our two modalities because they share common information without completely overlapping, particularly in the \textit{Factory} environment (see section~\ref{sec:env}).
+Each modality must independently provide enough information to inform a \textit{unimodal} policy, and subsequently allow us to measure the potential advantages of a \textit{multimodal} representation (such as a Global Workspace).